-To access all the features of this site including the ability to comment and members-only content (such as Charlie’s meeting details and presentation videos), please be sure to register by clicking the link below if you haven’t already done so.
+To access all the features of this site including members-only content with the ability to comment and download resources, please be sure to register by clicking the link below if you haven’t already done so.

 We created a central hub where team members can easily come together, get to know each other and share valuable resources.
-It’s organized into five sections including Health & Wellness, Prayer, Communications, Sustainable Living, and a Leaders Forum –– all with the usual posts and commenting functionality.
+It’s organized into seven sections including Health & Wellness, Prayer, Communications, Sustainable Living, Education, Crisis Scenarios and a Leaders Forum ––all with the usual posts, handy downloads and links, plus commenting functionality.
 Please feel free to discuss important topics, ask questions, find and share useful information/media on a variety of topics, follow our progress, help celebrate our wins, and more!

-To help you quickly become an engaged and confident member of our team, here are some other essential next steps to get you on your way.
+To help you become an engaged and confident member of our family.

 Connect with your regional coordinator